chenbadream/INT-ACT/doc/training_finetuning.md

     src/agent/run.py \
     --config_path config/train/pi0_finetune_bridge.yaml" || scontrol requeue $SLURM_JOB_ID
 ```
-This is the main command that runs the training with singularity.
+This is the main command that runs the training with Singularity.

 **If you are not using singularity** (e.g., running locally), you can remove the `singularity exec` line and just run the command inside the quotes directly in your terminal.
 That is, remove everything before `"source ...`.
 If you do use Singularity, please refer to your cluster documentation to understand Singularity commands.